Romans 10:1

 For Moses writes that righteousness, i.e. the righteousness which is of the law, the man who is doing it, he will live by it.

-Paraphrase: My dear countrymen are still under law (Romans 6:14-15; Galatians 4:21) which is being under a covenant of works.
+Paraphrase: My dear countrymen are still under law (Romans 6:14-15; Galatians 4:21) which means they are hoping to be saved on the terms of a covenant of works.
 This covenant requires perfect and constant obedience to all of God’s commands; it knows no mercy or softening of its demands.
 If they could keep God’s law perfectly, then they would live forever in God’s presence and favor.
 This is just like what God told the nation of Israel.
 “You are to perform My judgments and keep My statutes,” YHWH said, “To live in accord with them; I am the LORD your God.
 So you shall keep My statutes and My judgments, by which a man may live if he does them; I am the LORD.”
 (Leviticus 18:4-5) By this, God did not intend to teach His people that they could actually obtain righteousness by law keeping.
 His goal was actually to teach them the opposite (Galatians 3:19); i.e. that they could never reach a level righteousness (Romans 3:20), no matter how hard they tried (Hebrews 10:1-4), which God would accept and find satisfactory.

 Comments: